Think Twice before Adaptation: Improving Adaptability of DeepFake Detection via Online Test-Time Adaptation: Conclusion

 \section{Conclusion}

 In this work, we introduce \texttt{T$^2$A}, which improves the adaptability of DF detectors across two challenging scenarios: unknown postprocessing techniques and data distributions during inference time.
 Instead of solely relying on EM, \texttt{T$^2$A} enables the model to explore alternative options before decision-making through NL with noisy pseudo-labels.
 We also provide a theoretical analysis to demonstrate that the proposed objective exhibits complementary behavior to EM.
 Through experiments, we show that \texttt{T$^2$A} achieves higher adaptation performance compared to SoTA TTA approaches.
 Furthermore, when integrated with \texttt{T$^2$A}, the resilience and generalization of DF detectors can be significantly improved without requiring additional training data or architectural modifications, making it particularly valuable for real-world deployments.
+However, since our method is based on backpropagation for updating parameters at inference time, it only works with end-to-end DF detectors that allow gradient flow throughout the model.